Active in Seattle, Wash.

 Format: Originally recorded on 3 sound discs.
 Reformated in 2010 as 6 digital wav files.
 Duration is 3 hrs., 24 min.

-Collection Summary: An interview of Flora Mace conducted 2005 Aug.
-17-18, by Lloyd E. Herman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artist's home and studio, which she shares with Joey Kirkpatrick, in Seattle, Wash.
+Collection Summary: An interview of Flora Mace conducted 2005 August 17-18, by Lloyd E. Herman, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at the artist's home and studio, which she shares with Joey Kirkpatrick, in Seattle, Washington.

-Biographical/Historical Note: Flora Mace (1949- ) is a glass artist from Seattle, Wash.
-Lloyd E. Herman (1936- ) is a curator and former director of the Smithsonian's American Art Museum's Renwick Gallery and currently lives in Seattle, Wash.
+Biographical/Historical Note: Flora Mace (1949- ) is a glass artist from Seattle, Washington.
+Lloyd E. Herman (1936- ) is a curator and former director of the Smithsonian's American Art Museum's Renwick Gallery and currently lives in Seattle, Washington.